elysiajs/documentation/docs/eden/treaty/overview.md

     - - meta
       - name: 'og:description'
-        content: Eden Treaty is an object-like representation of an Elysia server, providing an end-to-end type safety, and a significantly improved developer experience.
+        content: Eden Treaty is an object-like representation of an Elysia server, providing end-to-end type safety and a significantly improved developer experience.
 With Eden, we can fetch an API from Elysia server fully type-safe without code generation.

     - - meta
       - name: 'og:description'
-        content: Eden Treaty is an object-like representation of an Elysia server, providing an end-to-end type safety, and a significantly improved developer experience.
+        content: Eden Treaty is an object-like representation of an Elysia server, providing end-to-end type safety and a significantly improved developer experience.
 With Eden, we can fetch an API from Elysia server fully type-safe without code generation.
 ---

 # Eden Treaty

-Eden Treaty is an object representation to interact with server with type safety, auto-completion, and error handling.
+Eden Treaty is an object representation to interact with a server and features type safety, auto-completion, and error handling.

 To use Eden Treaty, first export your existing Elysia server type: